DaleMargel/SParser/Readme.md

 Internally, the parser will try to match the rule structure to the text provided.
 The parse is considered successful when a path through the rules can be found that consumes exactly the text provided to be parsed.
 For any rules that have actions, the actions are collected and executed once the parsing has successfully completed.

 ## Syntax
 The rule syntax is a modified BNF that has been tweaked to make it easier to use.
+However, it can still get quite complicated.
 Generally speaking:

 | Construct | Meaning |
 | --------- | ------- |